ChiaraSapo/Biomedical-robotics-Assignments/README.md

 All of the assignments were implemented in MATLAB.

 ## Ass0
 Plot and recognize 3 types of biomedical signals: EEG, EMG, muscular.

-Content: Matlab code and images.
+Content: Matlab code and data to try it.
 ## Ass1
 Analyze EEG data through Eeglab MATLAB tool.